Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Oregon State Stats and Trends

-- The Beavers covered the spread in their only game when favored by 12.5 points or more.
+- This season, the Beavers won ATS in their only game as a favorite of 12.5 points or more.

-- Oregon State has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- Oregon State is 4-1 against the spread and 4-1 overall in games when it scores more than 29.8 points.
+- Oregon State is 4-1 against the spread and 4-1 overall this season when the team notches more than 29.8 points.

-- In games that Oregon State piles up over 421.6 yards, the team is 4-2 against the spread and 4-2 overall.
+- Oregon State is 4-2 against the spread and 4-2 overall when the team totals more than 421.6 yards.

-- The Beavers have turned the ball over 14 times this season, eight more turnovers than the Cardinal have forced (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.